+Writers, Composers an nual d Artists Annual Reconciliation 16125499

+Name Acco unt identification nur ther

+Address For t he period ending:

+12/3 1/2024

-Form T-204W-A Writers, Composers a nnual 16125499 990101 Name A 2000 unt identification nu mhar Name Acco untidentilicationnu libei Address For th ne period ending: , - 31/202 3 Address 2 NAIC S code City, town or post office State ZIP code E-ma il address SALES AND USE TAX I If you file a consolidate If there are more ti but file indiv list all locations ease attach a sep by Rhod arate list e Island account t identific multiple ation number. locations, Have you sold or closed your bus If yes, on what date?
-Before completi ng lines A thro ugh E, comp lete So hedules A a nd B o n page 2.
-A Total Net Taxable Sales for the pe riod Jan - Dec.
-NOTE: Line A must equal N let Taxab le Sales from pg 2, line 5 A B Amount of tax.
-Multiply line A by 7% (.07) В C 1 Total tax due remitted for the period od January through Dec ember C1 2 Credit balance (if any) per line E o f the 2022 Annual Reco nciliation, Form T-204 W C2 3 Sales tax due and paid to another state on items included f in Schedule A, line 2 C3 4 Total Tax Paid.
-Add lines C1 through ıgh C3 C4 D Line C4 should equal line B. If line RI Division of Taxation and send i n with this Annual Reco nciliation.
-See instru ctions for If line C4 is more than line B, ther 2024 sales tax payments.
-Note: form with this reconciliation in c lax payer must submit a "Claim for Refund " E Under penalties of perjury, I declare tha belief, it is true, accurate and complete Authorized officer signature .
-Declaration of prepare of which pre Paid preparer signature Pi int name Date Te lephone number Paid preparer address City, town or post office St ate ZIP Code PTIN -
+Address 2 NAK 25 code

+City, town or post office State ZIP code E-m el address

+SALES AND USE TAX RE If you file a consolidated If there are more tha but file individe Sales Tax Return, n 10 locations, pla list all locations by Rhod ate lis ting.
+If you have identificati multiple lo on number. cations,

+Have you sold or closed your busine aa?
+If yes, on what date? he dates A as Before completing g lines A thro ugn E, comple te a chedules A ar IG B ON page ∠.
+A Total Net Taxable Sales for the perio d Jan - Dec.
+NOTE: I Line A must equal Net Taxab le Sales from pg 2, line 5 A B Amount of tax.
+Multiply line A by 7% (07) C 1 Total tax due remitted for the period January through Dec ember.
+C1 2 Credit balance (if any) per line E of th e 2023 Annual Reco nciliation, Form T-204W r c2 3 Sales tax due and paid to another at ate on items included in Schedule A, line 2. .
+C3 4 Total Tax Paid.
+Add lines C1 through C3 C4 D Line C4 should equal line B. If line B is more than line C4 there is a balance du n Dies the last RI Division of Taxation and send in v ith this Annual Reco ciliation.
+See instruct If line C4 is more than line B, there is E 2025 sales tax payments.
+Note: Tax a credit due which payer must submit will be credited to the a "Claim for Refund" E form with this reconciliation in ord er to receive a refun d instead Under penalties of perjury, I declare that I have exercised this ru them and accommanyin a schot tion and statements and in the h est of my knowledge belief, it is true, accurate and complete.
+I Declaration of prepare r (other than taxpayer) d on all information o f which prepa erer has any knowle Authorized officer signature 14 int name Date tetop hone number Paid preparer signature Pr nt name Date Taler hone number - post office State ZIP Code PTIN Paid preparer address City, town or post office State